IMPORTANT INFORMATION ABOUT YOUR SKYDIVE

 Get a good night’s sleep before your big jump as the epic adrenalin rush can be exhausting!
 You must not have consumed any drugs or alcohol within the eight hours preceding your skydive, and you should not scuba dive within 24 hours before skydiving.

 Wear casual clothing, comfortable pants that are OK if they get a stain or rip.
 Avoid skirts, dresses or anything that flaps around.
 You should wear closed shoes that will not fall off in freefall.
-At height is it always 15 to 20 degrees colder than at ground level so bring a few thin layers to make sure you are nice and warm during your skydive.
+Most of the time it is 10 to 15 degrees colder at height than at ground level so bring a few thin layers to make sure you are nice and warm during your skydive.

 Skydiving is a weather dependant activity, so arrive without time constraints.
 Keep your mobile on – we’ll contact you on the day of your reservation if weather conditions are unfavourable.
 You can call us on +34 928 15 70 00, otherwise assume your jump is going ahead and you should arrive at your assigned check in time.